mathjax/MathJax-docs/options/input/tex.rst

 TagFormat Options
 -----------------

-The :ref:`tex-tagFormat` extension allows you to control the dispolay and linking of equation tags and numbers.
+The :ref:`tex-tagFormat` extension allows you to control the display and linking of equation tags and numbers.
 Adding this to the ``packages`` array adds a ``tagFormat`` sub-object to the ``tex`` configuration block with the following values: